The Act on Investment Promotion provides the following reliefs and incentives for taxpayers.

-The percentage of investment value used for calculating the aid amount for large enterprises is 50%, for medium enterprises is 50%, and for small and micro enterprises is 50%.
+The percentage of investment value used for calculating the aid amount for large enterprises is 50% for large, medium, small, and micro enterprises.

 The minimum period for maintaining the investment and newly created jobs linked to an investment is five years for large enterprises, and three years for small and medium-sized enterprises, but no less than the period of use of the incentive measures.

 The following incentive measures are available:

 - Employment incentives.

 - Incentives for investments in development and innovation activities.

 - Incentives for the capital expenses of investment projects.

 - Incentives for investment projects through economic activation of inactive property owned by Croatia.